dropthejase/SpotifyRec/README.md

 # Vibe-Based Spotify Recommender #

 ## Background ##
-The Vibe-Based Spotify Recommender uses a Random Forest classifier trained on Songs were
+The Vibe-Based Spotify Recommender uses a Random Forest classifier trained on around 20,000 songs to be able to classify the 'vibe' of a track (either party, chill, or sad), based on audio features of each song according to the Spotify API.

+This is then used to classify new songs from Spotify's featured playlists under the 'toplists' category, which is stored in a SQL database.

+The recommender then queries the the database to provide song recommendations for each vibe.
+The user can then create a playlist with these songs.

+The user can also enter a track ID to see what vibe the algorithm predicts.

 I used this project as a way to:
 * Practice using ML algorithms on my own sourced datasets